 Came back the next day and do it all over again!!

 Do a little hop and twirl along the way…

 Or if you prefer to spend it with other tourists, there is always a boat tour along the Rhine River… 😛

 Admiring the architecture

-Like all winter, the days are much shorter than the warmer months and is France is no exception.
-In fact, there days are slightly shorter than London.
-Their sunrise during December is generally between 8:30 to 9am and by 4pm, the daylight gradually gets replaced by fairy lights and street lights.
-It is very pretty here in December particularly their over-the-top Christmas decorations.
+Like all winter, the days are much shorter than the warmer months and France is no exception.
+In fact, their days are slightly shorter than London.
+Their sunrise during December is generally between 8:30 to 9 am and by 4 pm, the daylight gradually gets replaced by fairy lights and street lights.
+It is very pretty here in December, particularly with their over-the-top Christmas decorations.

 You won’t be hungry in Strasbourg – I think I ate half my body weight in 3 days!!
-There are many cafes and restaurants all over the city and la Petite France.
-Even on Christmas Day, there were a good selection of restaurants open!
+There are many cafes and restaurants all over the city and inside La Petite France.
+Even on Christmas Day, there was a good selection of restaurants open!
 Reservation is recommended though.
-Must try is a traditional Alsacian dish, the Baeckoffe which is a stew of three meats (beef, port and lamb) with potatoes, carrots and cabbages.
+Must try is a traditional Alsacian dish, the Baeckoffe which is a stew of three types of meat (beef, port and lamb) with potatoes, carrots and cabbages.
 A real hearty feast this one.
 As well as the jarred de port (pork knuckle) – check out the Christmas in Strasbourg post to find out where to find the best pork knuckle in town!
 Then wash it down with a glass (or in Alan’s case a bottle) of Gewürztraminer, vandage tardives (late harvest) wine.
 Absolutely divine!
 We hunted down a liquor store to stock up for home!
-For our Christmas Day dinner, Alan reserved a table at a 1 Michelin starred restaurant, Au Crocodile.
+For our Christmas Day dinner, Alan reserved a table at a 1 Michelin-starred restaurant, Au Crocodile.
 I could not think of a better way to spend Christmas!
-The food was amazing and beautifully presented but I think it deserves it’s own post.
+The food was amazing and beautifully presented but I think it deserves its own post.
 So stay tuned!